hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/introduction.rst

     algorithm will require the entire dataset or just a particular window.
 As an example, ``OLMAR-1`` and ``RMR`` both have a given window value as a lookback period.
-Therefore, as long as we have the given weights that we calculated from the previous run and sufficient data to cover the window value, we can output the new weights be adjusting the ``weights`` for ``.allocate()`` and the given ``asset_prices``.
+Therefore, as long as we have the given weights that we calculated from the previous run and sufficient data to cover the window value, we can output the new weights by adjusting the ``weights`` for ``.allocate()`` and the given ``asset_prices``.
 However, this method will not work for strategies that look back for the entire period. ``OLMAR-2`` is an exponential moving average algorithm that incorporates data for all periods and ``CORN`` algorithms look